INTERIOR DESIGN INTERVENTIONS

 |Gallery of Francis I, connecting the King's apartments with the chapel, decorated between 1533 and 1539.
 It introduced the Italian Renaissance style to France.
 Wikipedia image by Author Basvb|

 The physical distancing of a studio from the site also detached the Design and Execution aspects of interior practice.
-In the combined practice of Design+Execution, the need for a documented scheme was never very acute, as decisions immediately turned into actions.
+In the combined practice of Design+Execution, the need for a documented scheme was not very acute, as decisions immediately turned into actions.
 In Exclusive Design practice, all decisions had to be formally transmitted through documented design brief as an assignment to the site-based agency.

 Schematic documentation of design has been a very difficult aspect of business.
 Amateur Interior Designers (or formally untrained - hobbyists) lack the capacity to document their design intentions, so prefer to work on the site, providing oral instructions to contractors or their workers.
 Many Interior Designers, even today, where practicable would like to execute their work by themselves.
 The tradition of combining design + execution persists for many reasons: